 - 9.1 A Stage Two Appeal or Complaint can only be considered where the student claims that there was a procedural irregularity at Stage One.
-It is fundamental to the proper operation of the academic appeals and complaints procedure that panels consider all evidence fully and properly.
+It is fundamental to the proper operation of the academic appeals and complaints Regulations that panels consider all evidence fully and properly.
 Where a student believes that evidence was not fully and properly considered at Stage One this shall be regarded as a claimed procedural irregularity and any Stage Two Appeal or Complaint submitted on this basis shall be duly considered.
-The decision as to whether to consider a Stage Two Academic Appeal or Complaint will be made in the context of the principles set out at 1.2 above, with particular reference to the institution's commitment to apply Natural Justice. - 9.2 A Student must submit a completed Stage Two Academic Appeal or Complaint Form http://www.uea.ac.uk/learningandteaching/documents/appeals_complaint with any supporting documentation to the relevant Head of University Service.
+The decision as to whether to consider a Stage Two Academic Appeal or Complaint will be made in the context of the principles set out at 1.2 above, with particular reference to the institution's commitment to apply Natural Justice. - 9.2 A Student must submit a completed Stage Two Academic Appeal or

+Complaint Form https://portal.uea.ac.uk/learning-and-teaching/students/appeals-complaints/forms-and-guidance with any supporting documentation to the relevant Head of University Service.